chrishunt11/Sales-Prediction-Model/README.md

 - The Mean Squared Error was '$1,116,454.43'.
 - The Root Mean Squared Error had a calculation of '$1,056.62'

-Using this model

-Refer to the metrics to describe how well the model would solve the business problem
+Using this model to make predictions about what Products to sell at which Outlet Location and Type would not be very reliable.
+After reviewing the regression metrics on how well the model performed, there is a disparity between the R^2 score.

 ## Recommendations: